magneticio/vamp.io/content/documentation/tutorials/create-a-workflow.md

 ## Use the REST API to create events

 The `events` endpoint of the Vamp API can be used to create and retrieve events.
 We are going to use this endpoint to create an event with the custom type `hello_api`.
+Note that custom event type names must only include alphanumerics, ‘_’ and ‘-’.

 Use Postman or curl to `POST` the below JSON to the `/api/v1/events` endpoint.